Why does it seem that almost every time you have a particular meal such as dinner or lunch, you have to poop immediately after?

 So now that you know you don’t have to fear some kind of serious digestive condition that causes this, there’s still something else you need to know about the gastro-colic reflex.

-And it’s this: Never try to rely on this phenomenon to “push out” constipated bowel matter!
+And it’s this: Never try to rely on a large meal to “push out” constipated bowel matter!

 People have been known to attempt this, and they pay dearly for it.

-For example, a person hasn’t pooped in four days and can just feel the heaviness sitting in their lower bowels.
+For example, let’s say that a person hasn’t pooped in four days and can just feel the heaviness sitting in their lower bowels.

-So he decides to eat pancakes and sausage to “push it out.”
+So he or she decides to eat pancakes and sausage to “push it out.”
+This won’t work.

-Maybe not at the instant he finishes this meal, but the junk food will eventually become included in the bulk of hard stools.
+This may not occur the very instant he finishes this meal, but the junk food will eventually become included in the bulk of hard stools.

-And he will be in misery on the toilet – or possibly in the ER with impacted feces.
+And this person will be in misery on the toilet – or possibly in the ER with impacted feces.

-So the lesson is even though gastro-colic reflex is common and normal (it’s often observed in dogs and especially puppies right after they gulp down their meal), you should never rely on this to resolve constipation.
+In summary, gastro-colic reflex is common and normal (it’s often observed in dogs and especially puppies right after they gulp down their meal).